Back to blog

 Clean up the cache in your computer

-Similar to clearing your browser's cache, you can also clean up your computer.
+Similar to clearing your browser's cache, you can also clean up your computer's cache.
 By doing this, you will eliminate any leftover files from programs that blocked you.

 Step 1.
 Start by heading to your computer's search bar and pasting the following locations: